caglaryalcin/after-format/README.md

 ![image](https://github.com/user-attachments/assets/df445708-a6eb-4cc0-9a64-fd5983d0a502)

-- It asks if you want region change to turkey.
+- It asks if you want region change to turkey
-- It asks if you want change your hostname.
+- It asks if you want change your hostname
-- It asks if you want disable windows defender.
+- It asks if you want disable windows defender
 - It asks if you want date format and keyboard layout
-- It asks if you want all folder views in explorer to be selected as "Details" and set to separate
+- It asks you to select all folder views in the explorer as 'Details' and set the separator settings as shown by the arrows in the picture

 ![image](https://github.com/user-attachments/assets/6a5a335f-1ffe-4427-94a0-75d01204668e)